Royal St. George's College: School life

+Athletics

+Athletics at the College have always played a vital part in student life.
+In addition to intramural teams, varsity, junior varsity, and Junior School teams include Rugby, Hockey, Tennis, Ball Hockey, Soccer, Squash, Baseball, Softball, Alpine Skiing, Snowboarding, Volleyball, Track and Field, Cross-Country, Golf, Basketball, Snowboarding, Ultimate Frisbee, Bicycling as well as Racquets.
+Judo is also a popular extra curricular activity.
+Athletic facilities include a fitness centre to allow boys to take increased responsibility for their own physical health, one gymnasium, a dojo for martial arts, and an artificial outdoor turf.
+Students swim at the nearby St. Alban's Boys' and Girls' Club.

+Cathedral of St. Alban the Martyr

+Overview

 Archbishop Arthur Sweatman of Toronto envisioned the Cathedral of St. Alban-the-Martyr replacing the de facto use of St. James' Church, whose parishioners were unwilling to compromise with their bishop over the use of their church as diocesan seat.
 St. Alban's was designated the cathedral of the Anglican Diocese of Toronto in 1883 by an act of the Ontario Legislature, while still in the planning stages.
 The chancel & crypt of the projected building were completed, according to the plans of Richard Cunningham Windeyer, in 1891, but subsequent construction stalled and was only partially continued by Ralph Adams Cram and Vaux Chadwick in the first decades of the twentieth century.
 The patronage of Sir Henry Mill Pellatt of Casa Loma and Edward Marion Chadwick was essential to the project.
-The chancel became the school chapel when the College leased the St. Alban's property, at the suggestion of Bishop Fredreick Wilkinson.
+The chancel became the school chapel when the College leased the St. Alban's property, at the suggestion of Bishop Frederick Wilkinson.